Last updated on January 25th, 2021 at 12:26 pm

 When the laboratory discovers a “fatal flaw” during its processing of incoming specimens the laboratory will report that the specimen has been “Rejected for Testing” (with the reason stated).
 The MRO must always cancel such a test.

 ERROR CORRECTION TRAINING

-When a collector makes a mistake that causes a drug or alcohol test to be cancelled, he or she must complete Error Correction Training within 30 days of being notified of the error.
-The Error Correction Training is only required to cover the subject matter relating to the error that caused the test to be cancelled, but must include a proficiency demonstration.
+When a collector makes a mistake that causes a drug or alcohol test to be canceled, he or she must complete Error Correction Training within 30 days of being notified of the error.
+The Error Correction Training is only required to cover the subject matter relating to the error that caused the test to be canceled but must include a proficiency demonstration.
 The required demonstration must include one uneventful scenario and two scenarios related to the area or areas in which the error occurred.